Skip to main content

 When you’re texting customers, clients, or team members, using common abbreviations can make your messages feel more conversational.

-Here is a comprehensive list of abbreviations you can use in your business communication:
+Here is a comprehensive list of common acronyms you can use in your business communication:

 Common Abbreviations for Everyday Messaging